 - Personal health budgets are often a useful mechanism to help personalise care and support and can provide you with more control over your NHS funded care.

 - Advising on how to challenge refusals to fund medical treatment.

-Click on the links on the right to view more information, download or print our freely accessible NHS provision information sheets.
+Click on the links on the right-hand side under the heading ‘related files’ to view more information, download or print our freely accessible NHS provision information sheets.

 How can my NHS funded care case be funded?